 Balance Point Hold

-Pitcher takes the rocker step and lifts the front leg into the balance point (front knee at hip height, hips closed, weight loaded over the back leg).
-Hold for two seconds, then deliver a soft throw to a partner.
-Ten reps.
-Builds the feel of staying balanced over the back leg, which is the part most young pitchers rush through when they start trying to throw harder.
+Pitcher takes the rocker step and lifts the front leg into the balance point (front knee at hip height, hips closed, weight loaded over the back leg), holds for two seconds, then delivers a soft throw to a partner.
+Builds the feel of staying balanced over the back leg, the part most young pitchers rush through when they start trying to throw harder.

-Pitcher kneels on the throwing-side knee with the front leg flat on the ground, ball in glove.
-Take the ball out, separate hands, and throw to a target 25 feet away.
-Twenty reps.
-Isolates arm action and finish without the lower body, which is useful for diagnosing a pitcher whose arm slot drops when fatigue sets in late in games.
+Pitcher kneels on the throwing-side knee with the front leg flat on the ground and the ball in the glove, then takes the ball out, separates the hands, and throws to a target 25 feet away.
+Isolates arm action and finish without the lower body, useful for diagnosing a pitcher whose arm slot drops when fatigue sets in late in games.

 Pitcher stands on a regulation rubber, takes the standard delivery, and throws fastballs to a catcher 60 feet 6 inches away (or the youth distance for the age group).
-Run a bullpen of 30 to 40 pitches at the start of each pitching block.
-Cue points: stay tall over the back leg, drive forward off the rubber, finish balanced enough to field a comebacker.
+Run 30 to 40 pitches at the start of each pitching block.
 Belongs in every baseball practice that includes pitchers.

 Spot Pitching (4-Corner)

-Three-stage progression: grip drill (the change-up grip held still while the arm moves through the delivery in slow motion), tossed change-ups from 30 feet to a catcher, then full-distance change-ups mixed with fastballs at a ratio of two fastballs to one change.
-Move on to the next stage only when the previous one is consistent.
-A change-up is the single most useful pitch a youth or high school pitcher can add because it disrupts timing without needing more arm speed.
+Three-stage progression: a grip drill (the change-up grip held still while the arm moves through the delivery in slow motion), tossed change-ups from 30 feet to a catcher, then full-distance change-ups mixed with fastballs at two fastballs to one change.
+Move to the next stage only when the previous one is consistent.
+The single most useful pitch a youth or high school pitcher can add because it disrupts timing without needing more arm speed.

 Live At-Bat Simulation

-Pitcher faces a hitter at the plate with a starting count and an imaginary runner on base.
-Catcher calls pitches; coach tracks balls, strikes, and contact quality.
-Run a simulated half-inning of 12 to 15 pitches.
-Builds the mental side of pitching (recovering from a 3-1 count, attacking with two strikes, varying patterns to a hitter you have already retired once) which a flat bullpen cannot teach.
+Pitcher faces a hitter at the plate with a starting count and an imaginary runner on base; the catcher calls pitches and a coach tracks balls, strikes, and contact quality across a simulated half-inning.
+Builds the mental side of pitching (recovering from a 3-1 count, attacking with two strikes, varying patterns to a hitter you have already retired once) that a flat bullpen cannot teach.
 A high school and travel ball drill.

 Infield Drills and the 6 F's of Baseball